Photo of Benedictine scholars at Our Common Home Farms

 Service & Leadership Opportunities

-Ongoing service opportunities:
+Ongoing charity opportunities:

 Community Kitchen

-Community Kitchen is a year-round service opportunity where members of the Saint Martin’s community prepare, serve, and clean up dinner at the Community Kitchen in downtown Olympia on the first Friday of every month.
+Community Kitchen is a year-round service opportunity where members of the Saint Martin’s community prepare, serve and clean up dinner at the Community Kitchen in downtown Olympia on the first Friday of every month.
 All volunteers need to be 18 or older to join.
-We meet at the bottom of the Grand Staircase at Old Main by Lot S at 2:30pm and are expected to return at about 6:30pm.
+We meet at the bottom of the Grand Staircase at Old Main by Lot S at 2:30pm and are expected to return at about 7:00pm.
 Transportation is provided.

 Sign up to volunteer at Community Kitchen